Israel's Netanyahu hospitalized as thousands protest judicial overhaul plan ahead of key vote

 The overhaul calls for sweeping changes aimed at curbing the powers of the judiciary, from limiting the Supreme Court's ability to challenge parliamentary decisions to changing the way judges are selected.

-Netanyahu and his far-right allies say the changes are needed to curb the powers of unelected judges.
-Their opponents say the plan will destroy the country’s fragile system of checks and balances and push Israel toward authoritarian rule.
+Netanyahu and his far-right allies, a collection of ultranationalist and ultra-Orthodox parties, say the changes are needed to curb the powers of unelected judges.
+Their opponents, coming largely from Israel's professional middle class, say the plan will destroy the country’s fragile system of checks and balances and push Israel toward authoritarian rule.

 The plan has triggered seven months of mass protests, drawn harsh criticism from business and medical leaders, and a fast-rising number of military reservists in key units have said they will stop reporting for duty if the plan passes, raising concern that Israel's security could be threatened.